Bellerive FCJ Catholic College

 Bellerive FCJ Catholic College is an all-girls secondary school and a coeducational sixth form located on Windermere Terrace in Liverpool.
 It is a Roman Catholic school, and has academy status.

 Admissions

 It is a Catholic girls' school.
 It is situated at the junction of the two sections of the A5089, on the Trans Pennine Trail.
 It is a single-sex school, with girls attending between the ages of 11–18 and boys in the Sixth Form.

 History

 The school opened in 1844 as a boarding school on Great George's Square, offering instruction in Geography, use of globes, Botany, History, Writing, Arithmetic, French and Italian languages.
 After 52 years the school was moved to Princes Park in 1887.
-The values of the FCJ charism are central to all that takes place in the school.
+The values of the Faithful Companions of Jesus (FCJ) charism are central to all that takes place in the school.
 These values include, Companionship, Dignity, Excellence, Justice, Gentleness and Hope.

 Direct grant grammar school

 Like several single-sex catholic secondary schools in Liverpool it was a direct grant grammar school, the Bellerive Girls' School, commonly known as Bellerive Convent Grammar School, from 1946.
 It is now a single institution spanning both sides of Ullet Road, connected by a private subway and it is called Bellerive FCJ Catholic College.
 Another catholic girls' direct grant grammar school in Liverpool was the Notre Dame Collegiate School, now the Notre Dame Catholic College.

 The school had boarding facilities until 1961.
 In the 1970s the headteacher was Sister Mary Gabriel.